 I have been taking bisposphonates and just found out I am pregnant.
 Should I stop?

-No. You should not stop taking any medication without first talking to your health care provider.
+No. You should not stop taking this medication without first talking to your health care provider.
 The benefits of treatment need to be evaluated against any possible risk to a pregnancy.

 Can taking bisphosphonates during pregnancy cause a birth defect?

-Small studies and case reports that included around 70 women using bisphosphonates prior to or during pregnancy have not shown an increase in the rate of birth defects or long term health concerns.
-In addition, several small studies of the use of bisophosphonates in infants and young children have shown normal bone development.
-There are no well-designed studies of bisphosphonate use during pregnancy.
+Small studies and case reports that include around 78 women using bisphosphonates prior to or during pregnancy have not shown an increase in the rate of birth defects.
+However, there were cases of early deliveries, lower birth weight and low levels of calcium in the newborns.
+Several small studies of the use of bisphosphonates in infants and young children have shown normal bone development.

 Can taking bisphosphonates during pregnancy cause other pregnancy complications?